Phillip-England/godocument/docs/custom-components.md

 Since we are using [Goldmark](https://github.com/yuin/goldmark) to convert `.md` files into workable HTML, we have to use the `html.WithUnsafe()` renderer option when instantiating Goldmark in our project.
 This will allow us to place HTML elements directly in our `.md` files.

-This is only considered *unsafe* if the content within our `.md` files are controlled by our users.
+This is only considered *unsafe* if the content within our `.md` files is controlled by our users.
 In our case, since we will be the ones writing the markup directly, it is not considered unsafe.

 <md-important>Removing `html.WithUnsafe()` from Goldmark's rendering options will cause Goldmark to ignore any HTML markup within our `.md` files.</md-important>